circuit/circuit-chat-app/README.md

 ## Features

 * Configure up to 5 direct conversations to show as tray.
 If none configured the first 5 favorites are used.
+* Chat and direct calls
 * Show presence status in tray avatar and detailed presence in chat window.
-* Chat and direct calls
+* Show unread indicator on tray avatar
+* Quick link to Circuit conversation.
+Click on name or avatar in chat window.
 * Cross platform: Mac and Windows (Linux should work too, but not tested)

 ## Goals